eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/10_dune-guide.md

 Create a sample project so you can learn how to compile, deploy, and interact with smart contracts using DUNE.

-Navigate to a directory in which to create a project, and then run the following command:
+Navigate to a directory in which you create a project, and then run the following command:

 ```shell
 dune --create-cmake-app hello .